Net-Tech President Explains Cutting-Edge Cyber Concerns

 These attacks are getting better at defeating the reactive side of threat response.
-That’s why you have to push your cybersecurity perimeter out further and further.
+That’s why you have to push your IT security perimeter out further and further.

 You need tools that constantly monitor not just your workstation, but also your network for these persistent threats.
 You need very fast isolation and remediation.
 You really have to manage your tools, because the rules of what you’re looking for on the threat side are constantly changing.

-Q: In the future, what will government regulation of cybersecurity look like?
+Q: In the future, what will government regulation of IT security look like?

 A: It will depend on a number of factors, but we have a few ideas.
 Currently, you’re left with this mixed bag where you don’t know what’s going on because the regulations are so open to interpretation.
 By letting each individual state define their own compliance requirements, it’s becoming more and more of a challenge for organizations to operate out of state.
 It leaves a lot of gray areas for how data and PII (personally identifiable information) need to be protected.

-The common thinking is that the US government, much like the EU did with GDPR, is going to need to step in and create one umbrella standard for cybersecurity.
+The common thinking is that the US government, much like the EU did with GDPR, is going to need to step in and create one umbrella standard for IT security.
 Right now, it looks like NIST (National Institute of Standards and Technology) will be the frontrunner.

-Q: What should organizational leaders do right now to step up their cybersecurity?
+Q: What should organizational leaders do right now to step up their IT security?

-A: The one thing that I think every company should do is a cybersecurity risk analysis.
+A: The one thing that I think every company should do is a IT security risk analysis.
 It takes a day but allows you to decide what your stance is going to be and where you need to spend money, time and talent.

 Until you do that for your own company or have somebody guide you through that, you’re just shooting in the dark as far as where you’re going to spend your money most effectively.